mattiasvillani/BayesLearnCourse/README.md

 Julia is a very attractive programming language for numerical and statistical analysis.
 If you are curious and want to use if for more than Notebooks, I suggest downloading the fantastic editor [VS Code](https://code.visualstudio.com/) and the [Julia for VS Code](https://www.julia-vscode.org/) extension that turns VS Code into an RStudio-like experience for Julia.

-Here is an example with the Bernoulli model:
+Here is an animated GIF to give you a feel for how it works for the Bernoulli model:

 ![Bernoulli notebook](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/Extras/BernPluto.gif "Bernoulli notebook")